Stratio/cassandra-lucene-index/doc/src/site/sphinx/documentation.rst

 However getting n rows in a page is always faster than retrieving the same n rows in two or more pages.
 For that reason, if you are interested in retrieving the best 200 rows matching a search, then you should ideally use a page size of 200.
-In the other hand, if you want to retrieve thousands or millions of rows, then you should use a high page size, maybe 1000 rows per page.
+On the other hand, if you want to retrieve thousands or millions of rows, then you should use a high page size, maybe 1000 rows per page.
 Page size can be set in cqlsh in a per-session basis using the command `PAGING`` and in Java driver its set in a per-query basis using the attribute `pageSize``.